aerospike/cloud-qualification/README.md

 Copy `gcp.template` to `gcp.params`, then update the values needed for deployment:

 * DEPLOYMENT - Give a deployment name.
-* PROJECT - Your project name when you did `gcloud init`
+* PROJECT - Your project id when you did `gcloud init`
 * conffile - The path to the config.yaml file above.
 * PKey - Path to the pkey used when you did `gcloud init`